 You finish your coach training.

 The initial excitement then turns to: “Oh sh*t… how am I going to do this?!!!”

 You panic, and flounder… and then find a company online that has been set up just to help you with this!

 (Hint: there are lots of them — and they cost a lot of money.)

 They are also very, very good at sales and marketing.

-Impressive free webinars… 3-day conferences for people just like you… stories of clients who have made six figures from their coaching businesses in their first month!
+Impressive free webinars… 3-day conferences for people just like you… stories of clients who have made six figures from their coaching business in their first month!